intuiface/KinectIA/README.md

 # Kinect Interface Assets for IntuiFace

+**NOTE**: Microsoft Kinect for Windows v.2 is not supported and there are no plans to add support.
+This article exists solely for those using Microsoft Kinect for Windows v.1.

 This project contains Microsoft Kinect Interface Assets for IntuiFace Player & IntuiFace Composer.

 The [Microsoft Kinect](http://www.microsoft.com/en-us/kinectforwindows/) Interface Assets enable you to control an IntuiFace experience using the Microsoft Kinect sensor.